 La Bastide de Domme

-We start the road trip through the Dordogne-Perigord in the *Bastide de Domme, one of the most beautiful villages in the Dordogne and which have the recognition of “Most beautiful village in France”.
+We start the road trip through the Dordogne-Perigord in the *Bastide de Domme, one of the most beautiful villages in the Dordogne and recognized as the “Most beautiful village in France”.

-I’m telling you, what is a “Bastide” at the end of the post.
+I’ll tell you what “Bastide” is at the end of the post.

-Domme was a fortified city of the Périgord, we can check it with its main door, the “Porte de Tours”.
+Domme was a fortified city of the Périgord, we can reinforce this point by taking a look at its main door, the “Porte de Tours”.

 Inside the “Bastide de Domme” you will find a very well preserved medieval architecture and inside the Tourist office an entrance to the Grotto of Domme.
 A jewel of 450 meters with unique treasures.